DotCamp/ultimate-blocks-legacy/readme.txt

 == Description ==

-This is a collection of blocks for Gutenberg Editor.
+Ultimate Blocks is a Gutenberg Blocks Plugin.
+It comes with a collection of custom blocks for Gutenberg Editor.

 **Warning: You must have [Gutenberg](https://wordpress.org/plugins/gutenberg/) installed to use this plugin.**

-Right now we have two blocks.
+Right now we have three amazing blocks.

+* Call to Action Block
 * Testimonial Block
 * Notification Box Block
+* Divider Block

 We will add more over the time.